linode/docs/docs/linode-writers-guide.md

 As much as we would like to support all writers, we can not accept every guide we receive.
 Here are some negatives you can eliminate in your own work to ensure a strong submission:

 *   Not enough content, or lacking original content.
-For example, if the guide is, or too closely resembles, a current guide either by Linode or on another source.
+For example, if the guide too closely resembles a current guide either by Linode or on another source.

 *   Guide is a duplicate of your own content from your personal blog, wiki submissions or forum posts.